diezcami/admu-notes/[HI165] Rizal and the Emergence of the Philippine Nation/lec-03 Post Marriage and Religion.md

   * Women on their first pregnancy are averse to climbing any house if htey are not given a little buyo or salt
   * (p.29) As soon as the child is born, several taboos were observed.
 It was believed that if rice were to fall from the mortar and eaten by chickens, the child would die.
   * (p.29 3rd) Child naming was done as soon as the child was a few days old.
 The child was named by its mother after certain circumstances attended to the birth [how the mom felt during the birth], or [the first thing the baby sees after birth]
-    * Pat-ama, pat-ina
+    * **Pat-ama, pat-ina**
-  * Bringing up the child during pre-Spanish days: The mother taught hte daughter the female rules of the house while the father trained the son to become a warrior.
+  * Bringing up the child during pre-Spanish days: The mother taught the daughter the female rules of the house while the father trained the son to become a warrior.
 When the boy reached 8, they were taught to use bow/arrows/lances/spears.
 Sometimes, the chief would kill [read the thing].
 In order to teach boys how to kill, they get corpses of enemies and let kids hack them.
-  * Lobloba(??): takes his little son, sneak up behind a co-citizen, and helps the boy jab a spear into the buttocks
+  * **Lubloba (Village Idiot)**: takes his little son, sneak up behind a co-citizen, and helps the boy jab a spear into the buttocks
   * Spanish wanted the Filipinos to appear barbaric so they could paint their image of Christianity

 ## Religion and Belief System